mridulssgss/elm-dagre-doc/task-2/Elm-dagre-study.md

-The Dagre.Attribute contains types and functions to set the attributes corresponding to each algorithm.
+The Dagre.Attribute contains types and functions to set the attributes corresponding to algorithm.

 Common constraint:
 -  All numeric attributes can not have values < 0.
 If a value `v` < 0